Logo Universität Bayreuth

 The University of Melbourne

 Embedded in the current trend to pursue extended and intensified German-Australian cooperation in science and business, the network represents a flagship project for the University of Bayreuth.
-The University of Bayreuth's international visibility and attractiveness have increased considerably as a result of cooperation with two of Australia's leading universities, Melbourne and Monash.
-This is illustrated by the notable increase in international applications that have been received by the University of Bayreuth since the start of the project.
-The cooperation between the University of Bayreuth and its Australian partners features a concentration of successful joint research projects with multi-national funding as well as intensive scientific exchange and active mobility in both directions, e.g. numerous research stays by students and researchers and joint courses held in the scope of the Bayreuth International Summer School.
+The University of Bayreuth's international visibility and attractiveness have increased considerably because of cooperation with some of Australia's leading Universities and research groups.
+The cooperation between the University of Bayreuth and its Australian partners features a concentration of successful joint research projects with multi-national funding as well as intensive scientific exchange and active mobility in both directions.

 Our partner universities in Australia